Use an index to get a single character from a string.¶

 Predicting Values¶

-What is the final value of position
+What is the final value of position in the program below?

 (Try to predict the value without running the program,